potatojam/defold-vkbridge/README.md

-# Native extension template
+# Vk SDK for Defold

-This template contains the basic setup for creation of a Defold native extension.
+Credits

-You can learn more about native extensions in the [official manual](https://www.defold.com/manuals/extensions/).
+This project uses the source code of [YaGames](https://github.com/indiesoftby/defold-yagames).